 Mental health problems

 We are here to support you if you are struggling with your mental health, for example with stress, anxiety, depression or an eating disorder.
-Anything you tell us will be completely confidential and cannot be shared without your consent.
+Anything you tell us is completely confidential and cannot be shared without your consent, except in exceptional circumstances where we are concerned for your safety or the safety of others.

 Making a mental health appointment